-The principal objective of the Utility Regulator, in respect of electricity, is to protect the interests of consumers of electricity, wherever appropriate by promoting effective competition.
+The principal objective of the Utility Regulator, in respect of electricity, is to protect the interests of consumers of electricity supplied by authorised suppliers, wherever appropriate by promoting effective competition between persons engaged in, or in commercial activities connected with, the generation, transmission or supply of electricity.
+The interests of consumers include their interests in the fulfilment of the Authority when carrying out its functions as a designated regulatory authority for Northern Ireland and of the objectives as set out in Directive 2009/72/ EC.
 In performing its duties the Utility Regulator must have regard to (among other things) the interests of: